 - secured a research assistant job in the world renowned costume and textile collection

 - caretaker of the department’s dye garden

 - attendance at nearly every networking opportunity

-- worked all year for the university’s catering- where attendees recognized her from networking events and speaking engagements (but, she’s over the moon jazzed that she doesn’t have to do catering anymore!
+- worked the summer before and during her freshman year for the university’s catering- where attendees recognized her from networking events and speaking engagements (but, she’s over the moon jazzed that she doesn’t have to do catering anymore!
 See note on research assistant work above!)

 Our creative, sleepy morning girl, managed her 8am classes just fine.

 Deep breath moms!